CesiumGS/3d-tiles/specification/Metadata/README.md

 ## Abstract

 This specification provides a standard format for adding metadata to Cesium 3D Tiles as well as glTF models.
-It provides a method for declaring metadata, as well as methods for storing this metadata in JSON, binary, or texture format.
+It provides a method for declaring metadata, as well as methods for storing this metadata in JSON, binary, or texture encodings.
 This metadata format is shared by several Cesium specifications.
 This avoids repetition and enforces a consistent data layout.
 Specifications that reference this document must include at least one metadata encoding as described in this document, and must make clear which encodings are supported.

 ## Introduction